 Visit the best rooftop bars.

 There are quite a few rooftops bars in Melbourne offering magnificent views over the city, and many rooftop bars have live music or outdoor cinema.
-In the CBD I can recommend the Curtain House Rooftop Bar and Cinema on Swanston Street.
+In the CBD, I can recommend the Curtain House Rooftop Bar and Cinema on Swanston Street.
 Another popular place among all rooftop bars in Melbourne at QT.
-If you want to enjoy a breathtaking view from the top buildings in Melbourne, go to Sofitel Hotel, up to the top attic floor for a panoramic city view from the hotel toilets.
+If you want to enjoy Melbourne’s top building breathtaking view, go to the Sofitel Hotel, up to the top attic floor for a panoramic city view from the hotel toilets.

 Take a Ride on The Melbourne Star